 TTstudio / Adobe Stock

 The Pantheon has remained so well-preserved because it’s been used throughout its entire life, even today being used as a Catholic church.
-It’s one of the best remaining examples of ancient Roman architecture and engineering and should be on anyone’s shortlists of “ruins” to check out while in Rome.
+It’s one of the best remaining examples of ancient Roman architecture and engineering and should be on anyone’s shortlist of “ruins” to check out while in Rome.

 Related Resources